srobo-southampton/python-a-whirlwind-tour/python.md

 ### Distance calculator ###

-Write a program which uses `raw_input` (with `float` as above) to take an X and a Y coordinate, and calculate the distance from (0, 0) to (X, Y) using Pythagorus' Theorum.
+Write a program which uses `raw_input` (with `float` as above) to take an X and a Y coordinate, and calculate the distance from (0, 0) to (X, Y) using Pythagoras' Theorem.
 Put the code into an interpreter and run it.
 Does it do what you expected?

 **Hint:** you can find the square root of a number by raising it to the power of 0.5, for example, `my_number ** 0.5`.